benediktaugenstein/multilingual-chatbot/README.md

 The chatbot can be accessed here: https://multilingual-chatbot.herokuapp.com/

 Currently, it is able to understand and respond to very simple sentences in over 100 languages.
-The language can either be chosen (works better) or set to be automatically recognized by the chatbot.

 The chatbot is able to understand sentences in the following areas: